Accelerating Natural Gradient Descent for PINNs with Randomized Numerical Linear Algebra: Introduction

-\paragraph{Paper outline} The remainder of the paper is structured as follows.
-In \Cref{sec:preliminaries}, we introduce the abstract formulation of the problem and the neural network framework. \Cref{sec:ngd_matrix_free} reviews Natural Gradient Descent and presents its matrix-free formulation.
-In \Cref{sec:nystrom_complete}, we provide the necessary background on the randomized Nystr{\"o}m approximation, and in \Cref{sec:nystromngd} we present our proposed algorithm, Nystr{\"o}mNGD, in full detail. \Cref{sec:numerical_experiments} contains numerical experiments on a range of PDE-related problems, comparing our method against state-of-the-art optimizers.
+The remainder of the paper is structured as follows.
+In \Cref{sec:preliminaries}, we introduce the abstract formulation of the problem and the neural network framework. \Cref{sec:ngd_matrix_free} reviews Natural Gradient Descent and presents its matrix-free formulation. \Cref{sec:modular_frameworks} presents our modular and scalable framework for efficient Natural Gradient Descent, including a detailed description of our novel preconditioned matrix-free NGD algorithms, Nystr{\"o}mNGD and RPCholNGD. \Cref{sec:numerical_experiments} provides numerical experiments on a range of PDE-related problems, comparing our proposed methods against state-of-the-art optimizers.
 Finally, \Cref{sec:discussion} summarizes our findings and outlines directions for future research.